Mattresses provide the foundation for sleep and choosing the right one can make all the difference when it comes to comfort.

 3. Firm, Soft, Medium, Extra-Firm, Plush or Medium-Firm?
 How to Choose Firmness

-Firmness proves another major point of confusion for shoppers.
+Mattress firmness proves another major point of confusion for shoppers.
 This is largely due to difficulty comparing firmnesses between brands and types, a lack of standard categorization, and the arbitrary nature of comfort.
+Some prefer a softer mattress, others a firmer one.
+However, it’s possible to take the uncertainty out of which mattress firmness is best for you.

 Mattress makers will generally label beds somewhere on a scale of very plush to very firm, but how the bed actually feels can vary from brand to brand and even within lines, and one person’s medium might be another’s firm.
 To further complicate things, most beds will often soften a bit in the first year or two.

-If you are unsure about mattress firmness, two helpful things to consider include your sleep position and personal comfort factors.
+If you are unsure about mattress firmness, two helpful things to consider include your sleeping position and personal comfort factors.

 As described in detail in one of our previous articles, here are general guidelines for mattress firmness based on sleep position preference:

-- Back sleepers need a supportive surface that supports natural alignment.
+• Back sleepers need a supportive mattress surface that promotes natural alignment.
 Similar to when you are standing up straight, your spine should still have a slight curve, but there should be no more than a finger’s width of space between your back and the bed to avoid muscle tension.
 Beds in the medium-firm range will likely feel best.

-- Stomach sleepers need supportive beds that prevent the upper body from bowing down, which can lead to back and neck pain.
-Beds in the firmer range with a slight comfort layer may be best.
+• Stomach sleepers need supportive beds that prevent the upper body from bowing down, which can lead to back and neck pain.
+Beds in the firmer range with a slight comfort layer may be best as mattresses for stomach sleepers.

 Other things that may affect firmness preference include age, weight and medical conditions.

-- Larger individuals may need firmer beds to receive adequate support and may feel more comfortable with thicker comfort layers that adequately cushion curves.
+• Larger individuals may need firmer beds to receive adequate support and may feel more comfortable with thicker comfort layers that adequately cushion curves.
+Conversely, lightweight sleepers should look at a softer mattress that suits their sleep position.

 4. Picking the Right Mattress Size